WDNica/familiasana.github.io/_posts/education/2018-04-16-6-keystone-skills-for-deciding-what-you-want-learning-effectively-and-mastering-life.md

 title: "Do You Have These 6 ‘Mindful’ Skills?
 Or Are You Distracted?"
 excerpt: "Do You Have These 6 ‘Mindful’ Skills?
 Or Are You Distracted?"
 description: Information is abundant.
 The proper application of information (i.e., wisdom and understanding) is scarce.
-keywords: family, fathers
+keywords: family, fathers, finance, education
-categories: family, finance
+categories: education
 author:
     name: Benjamin P. Hardy
     web: